DerrickLamers/grblwiki/Grbl-v1.1-Jogging.md

 - If soft-limits are enabled, jog commands that exceed the machine travel simply does not execute the command and return an error, rather than throwing an alarm in normal operation.
 - IMPORTANT: Jogging does not alter the g-code parser state.
 Hence, no g-code modes need to be explicitly managed, unlike previous ways of implementing jogs with commands like 'G91G1X1F100'.
 Since G91, G1, and F feed rates are modal and if they are not changed back prior to resuming/starting a job, a job may not run how its was intended and result in a crash.

+For GUIs and joysticks, there are times when the UI needs to know when Grbl has completed a jog cancel realtime command with minimal latency so it can immediately resume sending more jog commands.
+Unfortunately, Grbl currently does not provide feedback when a realtime command has been executed and completed.
+Often, just checking if status report state has changed from `Jog` to `Idle` will do the job, but this can be complicated to implement and isn't the most effective.
+Instead, after sending a jog cancel command, stop streaming and issue a `G4P0` command to Grbl.
+This will be executed immediately after the jog cancel has been completed with zero delay and return an 'ok' when done.
+This provides the least amount of latency and simplest syncing implementation.

 ------

 ## Joystick Implementation